DangerousThings/flexsecure-applets/docs/applets/6-fido2.md

 On Android, you can use the *FIDO / Webauthn Example* App at https://play.google.com/store/apps/details?id=de.cotech.hw.fido.example for testing (Use the U2F tab), or use any Browser which supports the Security Manager (for details, see *Android Problems and Solutions*) and use the Yubico page.

+### Attestation

+Similar to the U2F applet, the FIDO2 applet contains an embedded attestation certificate and key of the manufacturer.
+This certificate is used to sign responses of the authenticator, such that the relying party can verify the manufacturer and model of the authenticator.

+### User Presence and User Verification

+User presence is always ensured by default, because the mode of data transportation is via NFC, which requires physical proximity.

+User verification has to be requested by the relying party and is provided via the client PIN protocol.

+### Server and Resident Credentials

+By default, the authenticator creates server credentials, which are not stored on the authenticator, but instead encoded and encrypted into the credential ID and stored with the relying party.
+If requested by the relying party, the authenticator will instead create a resident credential, which stores the key material on th authenticator until it runs out of storage space.

 ## Sources and Further Reading

 - https://fidoalliance.org/fido-technotes-the-truth-about-attestation/